The weather is warming up (more or less), and Detroiters are outside biking, swimming, running, and enjoying great outdoors any way they can.

 The patio at Ottava Via

 Like Detroit's bars, there's also plenty of great restaurants where patrons can eat outside: La Dolce Vita, Seva, El Barzon Restaurante.
+The possibilities are endless.

 None of this would matter if the food wasn't good.
-But fortunately the food at Ottava Via is great.
+But fortunately, the food at Ottava Via is great.
 From the pizza to the truffle pasta to meat and cheese plates, you can't really go wrong here.

 Mosaic in Clark Park